RV Road Rules Summary

 RV road rules - Tow Bars

-In all states and territories, tow bars must be of a suitable type and capacity for the trailer being towed.
-They must conform to Australian Standards, which include stipulated information that must be ‘clearly and permanently marked’ on the tow bar (maximum rated capacity, part number, the vehicle model(s) for which it is intended and manufacturer’s name or trade mark).
+In all Australian states and territories, vehicle tow bars must be of a suitable type and capacity for the camper trailer or caravan being towed.
+These tow bars must conform to Australian Standards, which include stipulated information that must be ‘clearly and permanently marked’ on the tow bar.
+That required information: maximum rated capacity, part number, the vehicle model(s) for which it is intended and manufacturer’s name or trade mark).
 Some states require that tow bars must not protrude dangerously or have sharp corners when no trailer is connected (although there are more general rules about dangerous vehicle protrusions in all states and territories).

 RV road rules - Electrics